 Lack of Power

 Did you turn on something?
 Were two high-powered appliances running at once?
 Are all the power outlets still working?
 The cause of a power loss is easy to figure out when you can confine the problem to a single room.
 In the case of two appliances overloading the breaker, that is a clear sign that you are using too much power on a circuit.
-You can resolve this by moving the offending appliance to a different outlet in the room, or moving out of the room entirely.
+You can resolve this by moving the offending appliance to a different outlet or moving out of the room entirely.

 Old Wiring